Brooks B17 Imperial (also called B17 Carved)

 When it comes to adjusting Anatomica to your bicycle, a common 6mm Allen key (Hex key) will do just fine.
 Both seats require the same adjustments at the front: tightening a tensioner bolt at the very front of the saddle.
-For the installation and adjustment purpose this video (FROM BROOKS OFFICIAL WEBSITE) might help.
+For the installation and adjustment purposes, this video (FROM BROOKS OFFICIAL WEBSITE) might help.

 I think it will be difficult to have the required adjustment tool with you all the time and sometimes there is a possibility that you might lose the tool.
 So, Selle does an excellent job here making it simple by allowing the regular tool to use.
 Some people often ruin their Brooks saddles by using adjustment wrenches.

 5) Cover Material: Brooks 8.5, Selle Anatomica 8.5

 Both saddles use High-quality leather.
 The B17 uses best quality vegetable-tanned leather on its top handmade in England.
 Selle provides WaterShed leather on the top which is supported by a stiffer laminated layer crafted in the U.S.A.
 Unfortunately, none of these saddles is good for wet weather.
 You have to use a waterproof cover to keep them protected on rainy days.
 Water can come up from the road or may come up off your tires in wet weather, you should always keep that in mind.

-It is hard to judge the quality of the leather of these saddles as they both features extremely good leather.
+It is hard to judge the quality of the leather of these saddles as they both feature extremely good leather.
 But if you are choosy or really into leather you should go for Selle.

 6) Rails & Rivets: Brooks 8.5, Selle Anatomica 7.5